porkostomus/jekyll-now/_posts/2018-7-5-4clojure-56-Distinct.md

     nil

-This exercise continues the theme of taking a built-in function and re-implementing it another way:
+This exercise continues the theme of taking a built-in function and asking us to re-implement it another way:

 <pre><code class="language-klipse">(ns live.test
   (:require [cljs.test :refer-macros [deftest is testing run-tests]]))